Specifying Liveness in TLA+¶

 need to disable the TLC deadlock checker by adding the line CHECK_DEADLOCK

-to your model configuration file (*.cfg
+FALSE to your model configuration file (*.cfg).

 Temporal Reasoning, Stuttering, Liveness, and Fairness¶